 TYROSINE KINASE INHIBITORS (TKIs)

-The Philadelphia chromosome, characteristic of chronic myeloid leukemia (CML), gives rise to the formation of a unique gene product, an abnormal enzyme called the BCR-ABL tyrosine kinase.
+The Philadelphia chromosome, characteristic of CML, gives rise to the formation of a unique gene product, an abnormal enzyme called the BCR-ABL tyrosine kinase.
 Researchers directed their efforts at developing compounds that could selectively inhibit this abnormal enzyme, resulting in the development of a class of medications known as tyrosine kinase inhibitors (TKIs).
 TKIs slow or stop the actions of BCR-ABL, which leads to the rapid death of cells containing the abnormal Philadelphia chromosome.
 Normal cells suffer fewer toxic effects from TKIs compared with traditional chemotherapy treatments.

 Although they have not been proven to cure the disease, TKIs are able to achieve long-term control of CML in the majority of people; thus, they have become the initial treatment of choice for almost all people who are newly diagnosed with CML.
 All of the available TKIs are able to induce hematologic and cytogenetic responses in all stages of the disease [1-3].
-As a result, a choice among these medications is usually based upon the patient's medical history and the potential side effects of each medication (table 1).
+As a result, a choice among these medications is usually based upon your medical history and the potential side effects of each medication (table 1).
 TKIs are relatively well tolerated, and you can return to your usual daily activities once you start treatment.

 It is very important to take the recommended TKI dose on schedule and to avoid other medications or supplements that may impair efficacy.
 People who miss fewer doses are more likely to have better outcomes.
 Many prescription and non-prescription medications can interact with TKIs, potentially making the treatment less effective or dangerously increasing the amount of drug in the bloodstream.
-Two non-prescription medications that should be avoided are acetaminophen (brand name: Tylenol) and St. John's wort (also called hypericum perforatum).
+Two non-prescription medications that should be avoided are acetaminophen (brand name: Tylenol) and the herb St. John's wort (also called hypericum perforatum).
 Grapefruit juice should also be avoided.

 Imatinib (brand name: Gleevec) — Imatinib mesylate is a TKI that can be used in people with all phases of CML.
 It is proven to have significant benefits.
-One study comparing imatinib versus interferon plus cytarabine (a form of chemotherapy) for people with newly diagnosed, chronic phase CML found that 97 percent of people who were given imatinib had a complete hematologic response rate, and 76 percent achieved a complete cytogenetic response .
+With imatinib, almost all people (>95 percent) will achieve a complete hematologic response, and a majority (76 percent) will have a complete cytogenetic response .